Love This Place: 2024 -2034 Long Term Plan

 What is the council doing to help the community through this difficult/hardship time?
 We seem to have an increase in rates and increase in cost of rubbish fees to name a couple of areas.
 I'm sure there are other areas people could query also.
 You are adding to the cost of living for our communities.

-Tarn asked 8 months ago
+Tarn asked about 1 year ago

 Kia ora Tarn, thanks for your question on our 2024-34 Long Term Plan.
 We are aware everyone is feeling the pinch and unfortunately Council is not immune.
 Council is facing the same increase in costs as everyone else from the cost of replacing a road to increased interest cost on our debt (just like those with mortgages are facing).
 If our communities want us to keep providing all the services we do then they have to be paid for.
 This is the opportunity to have your say if there is a service you would like to see us deliver, deliver differently or stop altogether.
 Please provide your feedback through our LTP feedback form on this page so it can be considered when Councillors are making their decisions for our plans for the next 10 years.